pragsmike/PromptCritical/docs/raw/raw-6.md

 - **Practical**: Finding systematic methods for combining and evolving prompts
 - **Philosophical**: Probing the nature of meaning-making in artificial systems

+**The conversational path:**
+- Started with structural parallels (Lisp/LLMs, programs/prompts as data/text)
+- Moved through emergent patterns (OODA loops arising unbidden from ReAct)
+- Explored compression and representation (models as statistical ghosts of human discourse)
+- Shifted into metaphysical territory (consciousness as collaborative storytelling)
+- Dove into your dream of wild language and recombinant fragments
+- Developed the acoustic metaphor (prompts as resonance in correlation webs)
+- Grappled with the measurement problem (probing black boxes)
+- Landed on algebraic structures (families of context-dependent prompt algebras)

 **Key insights:**
 1. **Models as compressed projections** - we're working with shadows of shadows of human language
 2. **Prompts as acoustic probes** - exciting resonances in high-dimensional correlation spaces